Our use of Money

 Volunteering abroad is a bit different to volunteering in the community where you live.
-In your own community, you are bound to know what the social needs are, how and where can your time make a difference and who to contact if you want to be involved.
+In your own community, you are likely to know the people you would be volunteering with; how and where can your time can make a difference and who to contact if you want to be involved.

-If you travel abroad on your own it could be cheaper to volunteer, providing you find a place where your skills can be useful.
+If you travel abroad on your own it might be cheaper to volunteer, providing you find a place where your skills can be useful.
 But that’s not a given and if you find it; how do you know it’s safe?
+Where will you stay while you are volunteering?
 There is where our work comes useful…

 We spend time and money researching places where your input is most needed and making sure you can conduct your voluntary work minimizing the risks and staying safe.
 Furthermore, for being an organisation dedicated to the protection of tropical forest, the benefits of volunteering with us are twofold.

 - You can join our projects certain that your skills will be put to good use and developed further with all risks to your safety minimised and…

 - You will be helping a developing country on their endeavour to protect their valuable forests for the benefits to mankind.